Asaf21S/Gravity-Simulation/README.md

 Adding sparkling effect to background stars - about 1 hour and 30 minutes.
 a gif of every star with this effect:
 <img src="Media/25-4-sparklingStars.gif" width="576" height="324" />
+Fixing a bug that planets created from collision were created on top of other new planets - about 2 hour.